Kirby-SDC/QA/README.md

 Fair warning if you start moving these files around in other directories, or have your package.json in a directory higher than you see in this repo, it may cause side effects.
 I'm sure it can be refactored, but it will just be a bit more work than I'm going to explain in depth here.

 I believe that's about it, otherwise follow the steps below and you should be good to go.
-I will work on refactoring this to include the client files as well, but it really isn't necessary as you can run them both seperately anyhow.
+I will work on refactoring this to include the client files, and potentially allow you to create a new database on start.
+You should be able to run the client separately from the express server in this repo just make sure the ports don't conflict.

 If you have any questions, advice, help setting up or find bugs please reach out to me on Slack - Andrew Arsenault.